mfranzese24/frontend-nanodegree-mobile-portfolio/README.txt

 Steps taken for FPS project - main.js

-1. Line 527, change so loop only runs to 50 rather than 200
+1. Line 531, change so loop only runs to 50 rather than 200
-2. Line 451, add var for pizzaContainer to avoid running document.querySelectorAll multiple times
-	- Move all other new variables outside of "for" loop
-3. LIne 509, move variables out of for loop
+2. Line 452 - 459: move variables outside for loop, using "getElementsByClassName" rather than "querySelectorAll"